Aeronique/O5-Tunnel-Vision/README.md

 - **Server binary**: ARM64 Go executable with no source or documentation

 The server binary was ARM64 Go 1.25 (released just a week before the competition), making local debugging seemingly impossible for most competitors, unless they had a compatible Mac.
 Since I own 0 Apple products, everything had to be done through static analysis in Ghidra - no dynamic analysis, no local testing, just assembly analysis and testing guesses against the live server.
 The organizers eventually released an x86_64 version to help other competitors run the binary on a local server, but this solution was developed entirely through static analysis of the ARM64 binary.
-When all your usual exits are blocked, DNS becomes the path underground.

 **Key Challenge Components:**
 - Go binary server (ARM64 architecture)